-- 1. If a pupil becomes unwell

-- If a pupil is feeling slightly unwell during a lesson or activity then the pupil will be sent to the secretary's office.
+- If a pupil becomes unwell if a pupil is feeling slightly unwell during a lesson or activity the pupil will be sent to the secretary's office.
 The secretary is a qualified first aider.
-Along with one of the deputies, an informed decision will be made regarding whether to call the parents.

-- 2. If a pupil is involved in an accident

-There will be an immediate call for a first aider.
-The first aider will take charge and will decide on, and if appropriate, administer the relevant first aid treatment.
+Along with the headteacher or deputy, an informed decision will be made regarding whether to call the parents. - 2.
+If a pupil is involved in an accident There will be an immediate call for a first aider.
+The first aider will take charge and will decide on and, if appropriate, administer the relevant first aid treatment.